Simbiat/HTTP20/doc/HTML.md

 `asc` - whether to sort the elements in ascending (`true`) or descending (`false`, default) order.

-`brLimit` - option to allow up to the number of `<br>` elements between events.
+`br_limit` - option to allow up to the number of `<br>` elements between events.
 1 `<br>` equals 1 month.
 Can be used to spread out the elements along the line to provide visual representation of time between events. `0` disables the feature.

 Some clarifications about logic:

-1. Elements with just `startTime` are considered "ongoing".
+1. Elements with just `start_time` are considered "ongoing".
 Such elements will have extra class `timeline_current`, so that you can give them some extra style.
 If there are any "finished" events in the timeline, the "ongoing" ones will have shortcuts in beginning of the timeline.
-2. Elements with just `endTime` or with identical `startTime` and `endTime` can be considered as "onetime" and will appear only on the right side with `timeline_right` class.
+2. Elements with just `end_time` or with identical `start_time` and `end_time` can be considered as "onetime" and will appear only on the right side with `timeline_right` class.
-3. Elements with both `startTime` and `endTime` will be split into starting event shown on left of the timeline with `timeline_left` class and on ending event on the right.
+3. Elements with both `start_time` and `end_time` will be split into starting event shown on left of the timeline with `timeline_left` class and on ending event on the right.
 4. Description, responsibilities, achievements and elapsed time elements will be shown either on ending events or on starting events, if an event is "ongoing".
 5. Elapsed time will be calculated only if SandClock library is available.